 Ketogenic Therapies and brain surgery are the only known cures for Epilepsy.
 Half of the people with epilepsy who try the diet have a seizure reduction of at least 50%.
 Up to 25% become completely seizure free.
 In the sections below, we explain how Ketogenic Therapies compare to anti-epileptic medications, how keto’s mechanisms are thought to e(ect the body, and stories from a few of the thousands of families who have had amazing results by implementing the Ketogenic Diet.

 Find out how Ketogenic Therapies perform versus drug treatment, and learn more about whether you should consider keto to help control or even cure your Epilepsy.

 While the science is not completely understood, clinical trials provide insight into why Ketogenic Therapies are successful for the treatment of Epilepsy.

-Q: “Does a high fat diet lead to a compromised cardiovascular system.”
+Q: “A high fat diet leads to a compromised cardiovascular system.”

 A: Published studies (1) on long term outcomes do not support this assertion.
 When undertaken with the guidance of an experienced ketogenic therapy team, cholesterol is monitored regularly and tends to return to normal levels after initiating the diet.

 Q: “There is no science explaining why the diet is so effective.”

 A: Since 1995 there have been over 800 scientific and medical papers published detailing both mechanisms and efficacy of the Ketogenic Diet for epilepsy—including two randomized controlled studies (2) (3).